International Summer School (July Session)

 - What are the selection criteria for applicants to the ISS?
 Who will have priority?

 ISS strives to include students from diverse backgrounds so we would consider many factors beside your academic results.
 Our admission priority places undergraduate students from CUHK and our exchange partners first, then undergraduate fee-paying students (those who are not studying in one of our exchange partners).
-We also accept postgraduate students, but their applications will be placed at a lower priority than undergraduates.
+We also consider postgraduate students, but their applications will be placed at a lower priority than undergraduates.

 - What is the difference between exchange and fee-paying?